-We are an inclusive school.
+We always makes our best endeavours to be an inclusive school.
 We welcome and celebrate diversity.
 All staff believe that the children's enjoyment, resilience and high self-esteem is crucial to their emotional well-being and academic progress.
 We have a caring and understanding team who look after all our children.

 Trained first aiders and paediatric first aiders are available in school (please see the school's Health and Safety Policy for more information about this).
 If your child needs medication to be administered in school then you are asked to complete a 'medicines in school form'.
-The school nurse is available for advice and will write a health care plan with the head teacher and nominated first aider, when a child has specific medical needs.
+The school nurse is available for advice and can advise on a health care plan if a child has specific medical needs.